TaylorJuchau/ASTR5160/README.md

 Astronomical Techniques II Spring 2025

 # Homeworks:
-HW_0 ---Week0------------make a line, and scatter points away from it
+HW_0 ---------------Make a line, and scatter points away from it

-HW_1 ---Week4------------Find lowest airmass object for every day in a month
+HW_1 ---------------Find lowest airmass object for every day in a month

+HW_2 ---------------Evenly populate sphere, populate lat-long box, find area of different regions

 # Week2 #